nrssi/odyssey/README.md

 + [ ] handle database for storing biometric data
 + [ ] implementing an user interface for the given system

+the pysgfplib is a property of SecuGen company and only should be used under their name only